 So here is what you need for a Freezer Paper Appliqué with turned edges:

-- Freezer Paper – It can be found in the grocery stores near plastic wrap, aluminum foil, wax paper, etc.
+- Freezer Paper – It can be found in the grocery stores (near plastic wrap, aluminum foil, wax paper, etc.), or you can buy it on Amazon.

 - Spray Starch – Any spray starch will work; I like to use Quilter’s Starch Savvy by June Tailor.